mvelarde238/mv23theme/readme.txt

 **************************************************************************************************
 23.8.55 21-10-29
 - replace all apply_filters('the_content', $content) by do_shortcode(wpautop($content))
+- oembed function to convert youtube links in oembed

 23.8.54 21-10-28
 - Corrections in archive page to work with woo